Local Bookrest Café to support adults with learning disabilities into employment opens in Loughton

 They give practical bite-sized training in customer service and the staff team offer hands-on training, advice on reaching goals and gaining an insight into every aspect of working in a café.
 The trainees are supported in money-handling experience as well as the health and safety essentials any potential employer would genuinely value.

 Philip Abraham, The mayor of Loughton, Speaking after visiting the café and meeting staff and trainees

 "I am delighted to be here for the opening of ECL's Bookrest Café.
 I hope that with the added benefit of this coffee shop, this building [Loughton Library] will continue to grow and become a real community hub."

 Keir Lynch, Chief Executive, ECL

-Find out more about ECL's Work Based Training opportunities.
+Find out more about ECL's Vocational work-based training opportunities.